rondlite/reaction-docs/website/versioned_docs/version-1.14.0/developer-faq.md

 ### What about SEO?

-Since 2014 [Google has indexed JavaScript when crawling websites](https://webmasters.googleblog.com/2014/05/understanding-web-pages-better.html).
-Reaction, however, offers page pre-rendering and product detail page metatag generation out of the box to ensure products are indexed well for web crawlers and search engines:
+Since 2014 [Google has indexed JavaScript when crawling websites](https://webmasters.googleblog.com/2014/05/understanding-web-pages-better.html). demand, however, offers page pre-rendering and product detail page metatag generation out of the box to ensure products are indexed well for web crawlers and search engines:

-1. [Prerender.io](https://prerender.io/): Reaction includes integration with Prerender.io out of the box.
+1. [Prerender.io](https://prerender.io/): demand includes integration with Prerender.io out of the box.
 Prerender.io is a commercial service that will generate static renderings of the application for search engines.
 All you have to do is provide a key to your site and Prerender will handle the pre-rendering.
-2. [Meteor Chrome Headless Spiderable](https://github.com/artlimes/meteor-chrome-headless-spiderable) with the [Demand Cluster Caching Plugin](https://github.com/artlimes/reaction-commerce-caching-plugin): This updated Meteor package uses Google's Headless Chrome to crawl pages.
-Combined with the Reaction-specific caching plugin, the Spiderable package will allow Reaction pages to be crawled by search engines.
+2. [Meteor Chrome Headless Spiderable](https://github.com/artlimes/meteor-chrome-headless-spiderable) with the [Demand Cluster Caching Plugin](https://github.com/artlimes/demand-mmerce-caching-plugin): This updated Meteor package uses Google's Headless Chrome to crawl pages.
+Combined with the dedemand-ific caching plugin, the Spiderable package will allow demand pages to be crawled by search engines.
 3. [dom].

 Read more about [SEO and Demand Cluster](https://blog.demandcluster.com/how-our-javascript-platform-handles-seo/) in our latest blog post.

-## Extending Reaction
+## Extending demand

 ### How to do I create a custom home page?
 The easiest way to render a customized landing page is to set the INDEX_OPTIONS session variable and point it to a customized template.
 There's a more in-depth explanation [here](how-to-create-a-custom-homepage.md).

 ### How can I add add a static page?

 Add a single page, and more child pages, by adding a route and a template.
 This will require knowledge of HTML, JavaScript and Git or web development.
-This is covered in depth in this section of the [Customization Guide](https://docs.demandcluster.com/reaction-docs/trunk/plugin-routes-6).
+This is covered in depth in this section of the [Customization Guide](https://docs.demandcluster.com/demand-cs/trunk/plugin-routes-6).

 This would work great for static pages like an About or Contact us page.
 If you want to add tools for administrators to manage text and image content without having to code, you probably want to a content management system (CMS).

 ### How do I integrate with a content management system (CMS)?

 If you have a lot of content (like images and text) that needs to be managed you probably want to use a content management system (CMS).
-We currently do not have one integrated with Reaction.
+We currently do not have one integrated with demand.

 On our [roadmap](https://demandcluster.com/roadmap)
 we have a planned integration with a CMS like Drupal, which can hopefully serve as a model for other similar integrations.